Enable LDAP

 NOTE

-If LDAP access is configured correctly, then any user that matches the configured LDAP settings is able to authenticate in ADCM (even if Run LDAP sync action was not performed).
+If LDAP access is configured correctly, then any user that matches the configured LDAP settings is able to authenticate in ADCM (even if the Run LDAP sync action was not performed).

 Configuration settings